appium/appium/README.md

 # To install a driver from a local folder (useful for developers)
 appium driver install --source=local /Users/me/sources/appium-xcuitest-driver
 # To install a new driver from github (hm, maybe it's time to publish it to NPM?)
-appium driver install --source=github appium/appium-xcuitest-driver
+appium driver install --source=github --package=appium-xcuitest-driver appium/appium-xcuitest-driver

 # To list already installed drivers
 appium driver list --installed